-- a.
-1 only
+- 1. 1 only

-- b.
-2 only
+- 2. 2 only

-- c.
-1 and 2 only
+- 3. 1 and 2 only

-- d.
-1, 2 and 3
+- 4. 1, 2 and 3

-Answer: c
+Answer: c Explanation:

 Coronaviruses (CoV) are a large family of viruses that cause illness ranging from the common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS-CoV) and Severe Acute Respiratory Syndrome (SARS-CoV).
 A coronavirus has many "regularly arranged" protrusions on its surface, because of which the entire virus particle looks like an emperor's crown, hence the name "coronavirus".
 Including the newly identified form of the virus, there are a total of seven coronaviruses that can infect humans (zoonotic).
 Rarely, animal coronaviruses can also evolve and infect people.
 Several known coronaviruses are circulating in animals that have not yet infected humans.